Policy for the return of Financial Aid Received through Title IV Funds

 - Return any Title IV funds and state funds to the appropriate program(s)

-- The student's responsibilities in regard to the Return of Title IV/State funds include:
+The student is responsible for the Return of Title IV/State funds when:

-- Return to the Title IV programs any funds that were disbursed directly to the student and which the student was determined not to have earned in accordance with federal and state regulations.
+- Title IV funds were disbursed directly to the student and the student was determined not to have earned those funds in accordance with federal and state regulations.